zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}SideEffects states whether this webhook has side effects.
+    <dd>SideEffects states whether this webhook has side effects.
 Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
 Requests with the dryRun attribute will be auto-rejected if they match a webhook with sideEffects == Unknown or Some.
-Defaults to Unknown.{{% /md %}}</dd>
+Defaults to Unknown.</dd>

     <dt class="property-optional"
             title="Optional">